MarketIN-Inc/marketin_laravel_bridge/README.md

 - Automatic Paystack instrumentation: metadata injection, webhook dispatching, and conversion queuing now run out of the box—no checkout boilerplate required.
 - Marketing identifiers always win: Paystack metadata is rewritten with the captured `pid`/`cid`/`aid`, while the original catalog product ID is preserved as `catalog_product_id` for internal bookkeeping.
 - Front-end conversions are API-ready: browser events now emit both `event` and `eventType`, defaulting to `purchase` (or the configured name) so drop-in integrations meet Marketin's API contract without custom wiring.
+- Session identifiers travel with the payload: the dispatcher forwards the Laravel `session_id` for every conversion, satisfying the Marketin API’s latest schema without host-application changes.
 - **Comprehensive logging**: When `MARKETIN_DEBUG=true`, see exactly what's happening in `laravel.log` with actionable error messages and clear success indicators.
 - Extensible helper that accepts per-render overrides for advanced pages or A/B tests.